0ad-matters/community-maps-2/readme.md

 Note: If you use "Download Zip" from the repo home page, the zip file will not be installable by 0ad and you'll receive an error.

-If you clone this repo to do live testing, the directory name should be the same as the mod name.

-    git clone https://github.com/0ad-matters/community-maps-2.git community-maps-2-git

-should work fine, as long as the 'Name' field from the mod.json file matches the directory name.
-(When releases are issued, the '-git' is removed)

 If you use the Arch user repository, you can install the [0ad-community-maps-2 package](https://aur.archlinux.org/packages/0ad-community-maps-2/).